Can you get a refund from a nonrefundable airline ticket?

 The Fare Rules

-Because there are so many options out there it’s best to compare the different fares available and determine which fits your needs.
-It’s imperative that you read the fare rules of ANY ticket that you purchase.
+Because there are so many options out there, it’s best to compare the different fares available and determine which fits your needs.
+You MUST read the fare rules of ANY ticket that you purchase.

 What are fare rules and where do you find them, you ask?